microverseinc/linters-config/javascript/README.md

    1. run `npx eslint --init`
    2. How would you like to use ESLint?
 Select `To check syntax, find problems, and enforce code style`
    3. Which framework does your project use?
 Select `None of this` (if that project is non-react project) or `React` (if that is a react-redux project)
    4. Where does your code run?
-Select `Browser`
+Select `Browser` (If that app is a web based app or front-end) or `Node` (if that app is console based or back end)
    5. How would you like to define a style for your project?
 Select `Use a popular style guide`
    6. Which style guide do you want to follow?
 Select `Airbnb`
    7. What format do you want your config file to be in?
 Select `JavaScript`